MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 };
 ```

 Whenever an `AudioContext` transitions to either `"suspended"` or `"interrupted"`, audio playback would halt.
-The main difference between `"suspended"` and `"interrupted"` is that an `AudioContext` can only move to the `"suspended"` state if the [user triggered](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspended-by-user-slot) the state change; while the UA can transition the context to the `"interrupted"` state if there is a need for that.
+The main difference between `"suspended"` and `"interrupted"` is that an `AudioContext` can only move to the `"suspended"` state if the [user triggered][audiocontext-suspended-by-user-slot] the state change; while the UA can transition the context to the `"interrupted"` state if there is a need for that.

 With the addition of the `"interrupted"` state, the following state transitions would also be introduced:
 - `"running"` -> `"interrupted"`;
   - Would happen whenever the UA needs to interrupt audio playback.
 - `"suspended"` -> `"interrupted"`;
   - Shouldn't happen automatically.
-This transition should happen only if there is an ongoing interruption and [`AudioContext.resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) is called.
+This transition should happen only if there is an ongoing interruption and [`AudioContext.resume()`] is called.
 - `"interrupted"` -> `"running"`;
   - By the time that the cause of the interruption ceases to exist, the UA can transition to `"running"` if audio playback is allowed to resume automatically.
 - `"interrupted"` -> `"suspended"`; and
-  - By the time that the cause of the interruption ceases to exist, the UA can transition to `"suspended"` if audio playback is **not** allowed to resume automatically or if [`AudioContext.suspend()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspend) has been called during the interruption.
+  - By the time that the cause of the interruption ceases to exist, the UA can transition to `"suspended"` if audio playback is **not** allowed to resume automatically or if [`AudioContext.suspend()`] has been called during the interruption.
 - `"interrupted"` -> `"closed"`.
   - The `AudioContext`'s state should move immediately to `"closed"` when `AudioContext.close()` is called.

 The state transition from `"suspended"` to `"interrupted"` should not happen automatically, due to privacy concerns.
 Doing this transition automatically every time an interruption occurs might unnecessarily expose too much information to web pages - e.g., when a phone call comes in.
-To prevent fingerprinting in this scenario, an internal boolean flag, let's say `"is_interrupted"`, should be set and the AudioContext should remain in the `"suspended"` state, even though it is interrupted behind the curtains.
-However, calling [`AudioContext.resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) should trigger the state change from `"suspended"` to `"interrupted"` if the interruption is still active.
+To prevent fingerprinting in this scenario, the AudioContext should remain in the `"suspended"` state, even though it is interrupted behind the curtains.
+However, calling [`AudioContext.resume()`] should trigger the state change from `"suspended"` to `"interrupted"` if the interruption is still active.
 Therefore, while in the `"suspended"` state with an ongoing interruption:
 - Calling `AudioContext.resume()` would return a rejected promise and transition to the `"interrupted"` state;
 - Calling `AudioContext.suspend()` is a NOOP;